kr8gz/PlayerStatistics/README.md

 ![Leaderboard example](gallery/leaderboard.png)

-You can change the highlighted player either by clicking their name on the leaderboard, or by adding their name to the end of the command arguments:
+You can change which player is highlighted either by clicking their name on the leaderboard, or by adding their name to the end of the command arguments:

 ![Custom leaderboard highlight](gallery/leaderboard-highlight.png)